Fayetteville man held without bond in murder case

 "Two years ago, this defendant executed Kevin Gonzalez in cold blood by shooting him in the head," Joshua Robinson, deputy prosecutor, said at Friday's hearing.

-Seth Irwin, Figueroa-Matos' attorney for the bond hearing, said Figueroa-Matos had lived in the area for three years.
+Seth Irwin, Figueroa-Matos' attorney at the hearing, said Figueroa-Matos has lived in the area for three years.

 Luis Guillermo Rodriguez-Martinez, 26, is being held on $200,000 bond in the county jail.
-He was arrested Saturday in connection with hindering apprehension, abuse of corpse and tampering with physical evidence.
-Prosecutors haven't filed formal charges against him.
+He was arrested Sept.
+11 on charges of hindering apprehension, abuse of corpse and tampering with physical evidence.
+Prosecutors haven't yet filed formal charges against him.

-Police did go to the apartment, and Vega gave officers permission to look around to ensure no one was hurt, the affidavit states.
-Vega, who has since died, reported Gonzalez owed money to Figueroa-Matos, according to the affidavit.
+Police went to the apartment, and Vega gave officers permission to look around to ensure that no one was hurt, the affidavit states.
+Vega, who has since died, reported that Gonzalez owed money to Figueroa-Matos, according to the affidavit.

 Rodriguez-Martinez said he saw Figueroa-Matos give the gun to another man, and Figueroa-Matos warned him not to tell anyone about what happened, according to the affidavit.